matborowiak/mm/README.md

 # mm - move mouse
-This OSX software moves mouse cursor by 1 pixel up every ~50-60 seconds
+A simple utility that moves your mouse cursor up by 1 pixel every minute to prevent screen timeout

 ## Installation setup

 > Make sure python3 and pip are installed.
-It is recommended to use hombrew to install python.
+You can install them using: `brew install python`

 1. Create a virtual environment
 ```bash